Kyrgyzstan–Uzbekistan relations

-Kyrgyzstan–Uzbekistan relations refers to the bilateral diplomatic relations between the Republic of Uzbekistan and the Kyrgyz Republic.
+Kyrgyzstan–Uzbekistan relations refers to the bilateral relations between the Republic of Uzbekistan and the Kyrgyz Republic.
 Uzbekistan dominates southern Kyrgyzstan both economically and politically, based on the large Uzbek population in that region of Kyrgyzstan and on economic and geographic conditions.
-Much of Kyrgyzstan depends entirely on Uzbekistan for natural gas; on several occasions, former president of Uzbekistan Islam Karimov has achieved political ends by shutting pipelines or by adjusting terms of delivery.
+Much of Kyrgyzstan depends entirely on Uzbekistan for natural gas; on several occasions, the former president of Uzbekistan Islam Karimov achieved political ends by shutting pipelines or by adjusting terms of delivery.

 In a number of television appearances broadcast in the Osh and Jalal-Abad provinces of Kyrgyzstan, Karimov has addressed Akayev with considerable condescension; Akayev, in turn, has been highly deferential to his much stronger neighbor.
 Although Uzbekistan has not shown overt expansionist tendencies, the Kyrgyz government is acutely aware of the implications of Karimov's assertions that he is responsible for the well-being of all Uzbeks, regardless of their nation of residence.

-Historical relations

-The Russians started their conquest in the middle of 19th century.
-During that era, the Russian Empire had mainly attacked Central Asian Emirates like Emirate of Bukhara or Khanate of Khiva.
-They also invaded the Qing's Kyrgyz territory and annexed them into Russian Turkestan.
-By settling the capital in the Uzbek city of Tashkent, the conflict between two peoples began to grow.
-But unlike the Tajik-Uzbek conflict, the Kyrgyz-Uzbek conflict emerged slower.
-The Russians referred Kyrgyzs are "nomadic" while Uzbeks are "sedentary".

-After the collapse of Russian Empire in 1917, the Basmachi Revolt had emerged into a total Central Asian war.
-The Kyrgyzs and Uzbeks raised hands together and fought against Russian forces.
-Due to lack of skills and preparation, the Revolt soon failed and the Russians, now under Soviet Union rule, restored the order again.

-During World War II, many Caucasian peoples (Georgians, Azerbaijanis, Armenians, Circassians, etc.) were forced to exile.
-Many of them remained in Central Asia, from which mostly remain in Uzbekistan today.

-However, since the end of the war, conflicts between Kyrgyzs and Uzbeks began to emerge into a larger clash.
-In 1990, near the collapse of Soviet Union, Osh riots had happened, killing nearly 1000 people, mainly ethnic Kyrgyzs and Uzbeks.
-The clash began in June and ended in August, but found themselves an unprofitable aftermath.

 Political relations

 Kyrgyz–Uzbek political relations were further consolidated through the signing of the Treaty on the Junction Point of State Borders and the Khujand Declaration on Eternal Friendship on 31 March 2025.
 These agreements, reached at a trilateral summit with Tajikistan, emphasized mutual recognition of borders and commitments to peaceful cooperation.
 The symbolic inauguration of a stele at the tri-border point underscored a shared vision of stability and regional integration, reinforcing Kyrgyz–Uzbek efforts to resolve past border issues and enhance diplomatic engagement.